AnonymousAAArdvark/qi/docs/operators.md

 ```
 Please note that contrary to many other programming languages, the assignment operator has no side effect, it means that it does not return any value.

-# Comparison Operators
+## Comparison Operators
-The comparison operators return a Bool value to indicate whether or not the statement is true:
+The comparison operators return a boolean value to indicate whether or not the statement is true:

 * Equal (等)
 * Not equal (不等)